Maybe you should talk to someone?

 Counseling is one of the most important ingredients in any alcohol addiction treatment program.
 Licensed and appropriately trained therapists may be able to help you not only to reduce your drinking, but also help resolve any other personal, relationship, or emotional problems that might be going on for you.

-When seeking out a therapist to deal with a concern about drinking, look for someone who has specific experience and training in issues related to alcohol use and abuse.
+When seeking out a therapist to deal with a concern about drinking, look for someone who has specific experience and training in issues related to alcohol use and alcohol use disorder.
 Talk to your doctor for a list of local therapists that they might recommend to help you deal with your drinking.
 If you’re comfortable, talk with friends and family members about it and ask them if they know of anyone who they might recommend; you might be surprised with how many of them actually know the name of a good therapist.
 Check out Psychology Today, or poke around on Google for more names.
 Put together a list of those recommendations and start making phone calls based on what you have learned about the providers.

-When you call to make the appointment, or during your first visit with the counselor, ask them about their experience and training in substance abuse treatment.
+When you call to make the appointment, or during your first visit with the counselor, ask them about their experience and training in substance use disorder treatment.
 If they are not able to tell you something about their past work with people with alcohol related issues, or if they don’t have a clear plan about how they work with people with these kinds of concerns, you might want to consider calling someone else.

 What is good counseling?